141 Neil Road: History

-Restoration and research works
+Research works

-NUS's ArClab restoration works have to follow the Urban Redevelopment Authority's guidelines, as conserved buildings such as 141 Neil Road fall under their care.
+NUS's ArClab restoration works have to follow the Urban Redevelopment Authority's (URA) guidelines, as conserved buildings such as 141 Neil Road fall under their care.
 ArClab is focusing on using green technology and replacing broken elements of the building.
 ArClab's principal investigator, Nikhil Joshi, further explained that the use of green technology was to lower the building's carbon emissions and make it carbon neutral.
 Some methods used to lower the emissions were prioritising the natural light and ventilation of the townhouse.
 Furthermore, a 3D model of 141 was created to monitor humidity, cracks, and issues with the building.
 It was created using LiDAR scanners and also helps to digitally archive the building.
 Certain elements of 141 that had deteriorated were reconstructed and 3D-printed to be replaced.
 These 3D-printed elements were further strengthened with nano coatings, sanded, cleaned, and assembled before being added.

 To monitor the building's energy consumption, three small weather stations were placed in the building – one in the front yard, one in the building's air well, and one in the backyard.
 These monitored 141's meteorological conditions, including temperature, humidity, cloud cover, and wind speed.
 The weather stations recorded that a natural wind tunnel ran through 141, from north to south, or, from the front yard to the backyard.
 Initial assumptions were that the wind tunnel would run south to north, due to the sea breeze.
 To further check the townhouse's temperature, temperature sensors were placed on the roof, with the future benefit of monitoring the best areas to place solar panels.
 Joshi stated that the highest temperature recorded was up to 58 C and showed that the roof tiles were not reflecting sunlight well.

 The townhouse's internal temperatures were up to 4 C below the exterior's, while both temperatures were similar during the night.
 Overall, 141's internal temperatures range from 28 C to 33 C during the day.
 To refurbish the building while still maintaining its natural elements was described as "challenging" by Joshi.
 141 Neil Road's nearby developments such as high-rises might disrupt its natural ventilation methods as they tower over and potentially block the natural ventilation.
 As has been done with previous shophouses, air-conditioning could be added to solve the ventilation issue, but would affect 141's low carbon emissions.
 Some alternatives to this include solar-powered thermal absorption systems, however they are not prevalent in Singapore, and ceiling fans.